Investors plough over $16m into proteobiotics developer

-The Canada-based animal health company announced that it received a $16.4m investment from Toronto-based Northern Private Capital.
+The Canada-based animal health company announced that it received investment to the value of $16.4m from Toronto-based, Northern Private Capital.

-The company has a selection of proteobiotic products developed to influence the microbiome in swine and companion animals available in Canada, said Hannah McIver, CEO with MicroSintesis.
+The company has a selection of proteobiotic products, on the Canadian market, developed to influence the microbiome in swine and companion animals, said Hannah McIver, CEO with MicroSintesis.

-The metabolite-based additives, or protebiotics, was developed from the understanding that probiotics produce metabolites, which can disrupt the behavior of pathogenic bacteria, according to company information.
+The company's metabolite-based additives, or protebiotics, were developed from the understanding that probiotics produce metabolites that can disrupt the behavior of pathogenic bacteria.

-“This investment will be directed toward research in animal health taking this beyond just swine and poultry, where we are today, and looking at broader health applications – such as respiratory disease, skin health diseases, etc. and commercial applications,” she said.
+“This investment will be directed towards research into animal health, taking this beyond just swine and poultry, where we are today, and looking at broader health applications – such as respiratory disease, skin health diseases, etc. and commercial applications,” she said.

 Additionally, the company is working to develop a “new generation of probiotic products,” based on the use of metabolites and an understanding of the role that signal exchange plays in the microbiome, McIver said.